department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 **VA social workers can help if the Veteran or Servicemember you're caring for is:**

-- **In a crisis situation:** We can help counsel the Veteran or Servicemember through the crisis, and then help connect them to VA and community resources to meet their long-term needs.
+- **In a crisis situation.** We can counsel the Veteran or Servicemember through the crisis, and then help connect them to VA and community resources to meet their long-term needs.
-- **Homeless, often in the hospital, or unable to care for themselves any longer:** We can help the Veteran or Servicemember find housing, including in an assisted living or nursing home if needed.
+- **Homeless, often in the hospital, or unable to care for themselves any longer.** We can help the Veteran or Servicemember find housing, including in an assisted living or nursing home if needed.
-- **In the hospital:** We can help the Veteran or Servicemember make plans for their ongoing care at home or in a rehab or other facility.
+- **In the hospital.** We can help the Veteran or Servicemember make plans for their ongoing care at home or in a rehab or other facility.
-- **Living in a rural location far from a VA health facility:** We can work with the Veteran or Servicemember's health care team to make sure they get the care they need from VA or in their community.
+- **Living in a rural location far from a VA health facility.** We can work with the Veteran or Servicemember's health care team to make sure they get the care they need from VA or in their community.
-- **Having trouble speaking up for themselves or feeling overwhelmed by trying to arrange care:** We can serve as the Veteran or Servicembmer's voice to make sure get what they need.
+- **Having trouble speaking up for themselves or feeling overwhelmed by trying to arrange care.** We can serve as the Veteran or Servicembmer's voice to make sure get what they need.
-- **Struggling with depression, sadness, stress, anxiety, PTSD, drinking or drug use:** We can offer counseling and work with the Veteran or Servicemember and their health care team to create a treatment plan.
+- **Struggling with depression, sadness, stress, anxiety, PTSD, drinking or drug use.** We can offer counseling and work with the Veteran or Servicemember and their health care team to create a treatment plan.
-- **Dealing with end-of-life issues:** We can help the Veteran or Servicemember make decisions about life support, organ donation, and other issues and communicate these decisions to their health care team.
+- **Dealing with end-of-life issues.** We can help the Veteran or Servicemember make decisions about life support, organ donation, and other issues and communicate these decisions to their health care team.

 <br>